Top 7 Ayurveda recommended cooling spices

-I have been reaching out to ice cream tubs and drinks during summer for years until I read and realised that I was actually doing my kids and myself more harm than good by feeding them ice lollies to keep peace and cool!! ( as any mom would and get an extra 5 minute of quietness)
+It was until recently I realised I was doing my kids and myself more harm than good by feeding them ice lollies just to keep peace and cool!! ( as any mom would for that extra 5 minutes of a rare commodity called peace)

-Instead, I should have been stocking up the spice rank with cooling spices which truly help.
+Instead, I should have been stocking up the spice rack with some essential cooling spices which truly help.

 I am in no way suggesting that you stop giving them ice creams and cold drinks, no sensible mom should do that if you want to stay on the ‘cool mum’ list.

 But did you know that hidden under the cool drinks and ice are unwanted, harmful calorie that overheat your body after the initial ‘aaahhh that feels good’ moment?!

 So what do you do?? …..

 Easy… you cool yourself from inside out with the best cooling herbs and spices suggested in Ayurveda!!

 We have been experiencing global warming throughout the world where summer temperatures have touched record highs.